arielevy8/mouse-tracking-tools/README.md

 This class contains functions that handle some parts of the data visualization (other parts of the data visualization can be found in the R script).

-Example plots made by this script can be found in 'images' folder.
+Example plots made by this script can be found in the 'images' folder.
 #### main.py

 Script for using the two classes mentioned above to process the mouse tracking data of multiple subjects iteratively.